6,819 tax auctions closing in the next 7 daysStart free →

 Vermont Tax Sale FAQ

 DeedFlex aggregates Vermont tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Vermont properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Vermont properties with full deal analysis.

 Key risks include: IRS federal tax liens.
 VT is a lien state.
 Municipalities sell tax liens at annual sales.
 Extended redemption period (2+ years).
 High property tax rates.
-Very limited auction volume — small state with few delinquent propert
+Very limited auction volume — small state with few delinquent properties.
+Check for Act 250 land use restrictions.

 Opening bids vary widely by county and property.
 Vermont has an average property tax rate of 1.9%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.